Prometheus3375/destiny2-auto-fishing/readme.md

 I made a small script to perform these actions every minute, loaded into EDZ and left the script and the game running while I was sleeping.
 After I woke up, my character was still in EDZ.
+Later, I got the same results with the whole fishing script on Nessus with the period in 2 minutes.

 # Development